-MASTER OF ARTS IN ENGLISH
+MASTER OF ARTS IN

+ENGLISH

-Dr. Christopher Schreiner, Program Chair English and Communication Bldg., Room 216C Telephone: 735-2731 Email: csscamel@yahoo.com
+Dr. Clarisa Quan, Program Chair English and Communication Bldg., Room 213F Telephone: 735-2730 Email: risaquan@yahoo.com

 The overall objective of the Master of Arts in English is to provide students with graduate-level skills in analytical and critical thinking, research methodologies, and advanced writing, both scholarly and creative.
 Students achieve depth of preparation in their areas of literary specialization as well as grounding in current critical theory and practice.